TSAsmilex/Azure-AZ900/Recopilacion preguntas Azure.md

     a) You must pay a fixed fee in advance for all Cloud services.

-    b) You rent compute power and storage from someone else's datacenter.
+    __b) You rent compute power and storage from someone else's datacenter.__

     c) You rent physical hardware such as compute power and storage and maintain them within your own datacenter.
 (Esta NO)

     __d) You can immediately stop paying for resources that are no longer needed.__

     __Anotación:__ (__d__)You can treat cloud resources like you would resources in your own datacenter.
 When you are finished using them, you give them back.
-You are only billed for what you use. (__c__) The cloud provider takes care of maintaining the underlying infrastructure for you.
+You are only billed for what you use. (__b__) You don't have to worry about if you have enough resources, you just rent from someone else.

 3. Cloud Computing provides several benefits over a physical environment.
 Which of the following are benefits of cloud computing? *Select all options that apply.* (__1 / 1 punto__)